claudio-silva/grunt-angular-builder/README.md

 #### Stylesheets dependency management

-1. CSS stylesheets required by each module are concatenated into a single release file.
+- CSS stylesheets required by each module are concatenated into a single release file.
     - Only stylesheets referenced by modules included directly or indirectly in the application are included in the build.
     - The stylesheets are assembled in the same order as the modules loading order.

 #### Assets management

-1. Assets referred to on the included stylesheets are copied to a release location.
-All relative URLs on the assembled stylesheet will remain valid.
+- Assets referred to on the included stylesheets are copied to a release location.
+- A folder structure is created so that all relative asset URLs on the release stylesheet will remain valid.
-    - Under that location, you may group assets by module or put them all under the same folder.
+- You may group assets by module or put them all under the same folder.
 Use any organization you like.

+#### Debugging support

 - On debug builds, no assemblage or copying are performed but, instead, code is generated to make the browser read the original source files, in the correct loading order.
     - This allows debugging in the browser and faster write-save-refresh cycles.